Ujhhgtg/english-homework-helper/README.md

 - Interactive Interface: Provides a dynamic, user-friendly command-line interface powered by `prompt-toolkit`.

+- 2 Operation Modes: Browser automation-based (using Selenium) and API-based (using httpx & BeautifulSoup)

 ## 🚀 Setup & Installation

 ### Prerequisites

-You need to have Python 3.9+ and Firefox installed on your system.
+You need to have Python 3.9+ installed on your system.
+If you prefer the Selenium version, you also need a browser (Edge, Chrome, Firefox or Safari) installed.

 ### 1. Clone repo & Install deps

 Clone the repository and install the required Python packages:

+> [!NOTE]
+> You can install the dependencies present in `requirements.txt` selectively, if you don't need the Telegram bot, TUI or the browser version script.

 ```bash
 git clone https://github.com/Ujhhgtg/english-homework-helper.git